jsminem/terraform-guardium-datastore-audit/examples/aws-mysql-rds-audit/README.md

 1. Log in to your Guardium Data Protection web interface
 2. Navigate to **Universal Connector** → **Datasource Profile Management**
-3. Verify that the MariaDB profile has been created and is active
+3. Verify that the MySQL profile has been created and is active
-4. Navigate to **CloudWatch** → **Log Groups** on the AWS UI and search for `/aws/rds/instance/<mariadb_instance_id>/audit`.
+4. Navigate to **CloudWatch** → **Log Groups** on the AWS UI and search for `/aws/rds/instance/<mysql_instance_id>/audit`.
 You should see log groups created
 5. Navigate to the machine unit the UC is deployed on and ensure the STAP status is green/ active.

 ## CloudWatch Integration

-The module configures MariaDB RDS to send audit logs to CloudWatch Logs.
+The module configures MySQL RDS to send audit logs to CloudWatch Logs.
 The Universal Connector then:

 1. Reads these logs from CloudWatch using the configured AWS credentials
 2. Parses and normalizes the log data